SimMarkt/PyComInt/README.md

 ## Citing

-If you use PyComInt in your research or application, please use the following BibTeX entry:
+If PyComInt is used in your research or application, please use the following BibTeX entry:
 ```BibTeX
 @misc{SimMarkPyComInt,
   author = {Markthaler, Simon},